-Assault is misdemeanor offense in Texas, and for several years, prosecutors could not seek felony charges against alleged offenders accused of strangling or suffocating family or household members unless the actions constituted aggravated assault and resulted in serious injuries or involved a deadly weapon.
+Assault is a misdemeanor offense in Texas.
+For several years, prosecutors could not seek felony charges against alleged offenders accused of strangling or suffocating family or household members unless the actions constituted aggravated assault and resulted in serious injuries or involved a deadly weapon.
 The Texas Legislature, however, passed a new law in 2009 that modified the Texas Penal Code such that alleged strangulation would result in assault charges being enhanced to a felony offense.

 The problem with alleged strangulation cases is that such actions rarely leave any physical evidence to support the accusations, and many individuals are often charged with this crime based solely on the testimony of an alleged victim.
 As a felony offense, assault by strangulation carries steep penalties—especially if an alleged offender has been previously convicted of a crime of family violence.

 Attorney for Assault with Strangulation Arrests in Fort Worth, TX